Jeyakaran-tech/bookStore/README.md

 1. Cloud Build is used in this project for CI and CD.
 When the Cloud Run service is created on Google Cloud Platform, the service is configured to trigger the build when the commit is pushed into develop branch.
 2. cloudbuild.yaml is used to create the docker image, push the image into Google container registry, and deploy into Cloud Run automatically.
-3. Both Unit test and Integration tests has been added to the CI, which will ensure the application is 100% tested, and ready to fire the deployment.
+3. Unit test has been added to the CI, which will ensure the application is 100% tested, and ready to fire the deployment.

 # Important Information